IAmToufiqurRahman/Farm-Pick-Simple-CRUD-App/README.md

 Basically this is a simple app that implements full CRUD with forms where we can create new products, update products, delete products, show/ list all the products and also filter them on the basis of category using Mongoose the ODM(Object Document Mapper) of MongoDB.

+## Update
+Farmpick projec update: each product is going to be associated with a specific farm, so adding a new farm with its name, city, email is added.

 ##

 We start with integrating Mongoose with Express.
 We listen to the http://localhost:8080/ port.
 Next, we create our model of the application in a separate file product.js defining the product schema.
 The schema defines our product has a name which is of type String and it is required, then price which is of type Number and also required and finally a category, we delcare an enum to specify the category option to be fruit, vegetables or dairy.
 Then, we compile our model and export it from product.js.
 We create a seeds.js file to populate the database with some initial data.